MediaArea/RAWcooked/Doc/File_Stucture.md

 File name of the resulting file.

-This element is a marker, indicating that any element after this element and before the next FileName element are related to this file.
+This element is a marker indicating that any element after this element, and before the next FileName element, are related to this file.

 #### DataSize

 Size of the data in the file.
 The total file size is BeforeData content size + DataSize + AfterData content size.

 If not present, total file size is considered as unknown.
 DataSize must be present for all corresponding FileName element in case there are several FileName elements.
-This is useful for knowing when the tool need to switch to the next file during demux.
+This is useful for knowing when the tool needs to switch to the next file during demux.

 Type: unsigned integer